How to take your pet abroad – plus share your pet’s summer snaps to win with #SummerTails

 **This competition has now ended.
 We are no longer accepting entries to this competition**

 Share your summer pet pics on Twitter using #SummerTails and follow @ArgosPets, or like and comment on the #SummerTails Facebook post for your chance to win £100 to spend at Argos.
-We’ll choose or top 3 dogs and top 3 cats and share them on our social media and blog for a public vote, the competition closes on the 26th September!
+We’ll choose or top 3 dogs and cats and share them on our social media for a public vote.
+The competition closes on the 26th September!
 The pet with the most vote wins, so get snapping and sharing your summer pet pics now!

 Terms & Conditions: